2020 AES Fellows Program

 Eligible candidates.
 Professionals in the following categories may apply for a spot in the 2020 AES Fellows program:

-- Clinical fellows enrolled in an ACGME-approved epilepsy, clinical neurophysiology, or neurosurgery fellowship program or other eligible training at an institution in the US or Canada at the time of the 2020 AES Annual Meeting
+- Clinical fellows enrolled in an ACGME-approved epilepsy, clinical neurophysiology, or neurosurgery fellowship program or other eligible training at an institution in the US or Canada at the time of AES2020

-- Postdoctoral research fellows or other trainees (PhD or equivalent advanced degree) in nursing, pharmacology, pharmacy, psychology, basic science, and other relevant fields enrolled at an eligible institution in the US or Canada at the time of the 2020 AES Annual Meeting
+- Postdoctoral research fellows or other trainees (PhD or equivalent advanced degree) in nursing, pharmacology, pharmacy, psychology, basic science, and other relevant fields enrolled at an eligible institution in the US or Canada at the time of AES2020

 - Advanced practice providers in the early stages of their career and/or in transition to a new role within the epilepsy field

 Diversity matters.
 A wide range of experience and background enriches the AES Fellows Program.
 AES aims for balance and diversity in all its aspects in considering candidates for this program.
 Applications are explicitly encouraged from professionals meeting the above criteria who:

 - Identify as a member of an underrepresented group